Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model

 However, there are many new physical models (BSM) where the branching ratios (BRs) of the LFV decays can be increased to fall within the detectable range of the current experiments.
-These models are: grand unified, two Higgs doublets, supersymmetric and left-right symmetry models.
-It is demonstrated that the predicted branching ratios in these various extensions of the SM could potentially be detected by the current or future experiments \cite{Sun_2023}.

-The supersymmetry (SUSY) is a well-motivated solution to the hierarchy problem that also offers an elegant one to the non-baryonic dark matter (DM) problem of the universe.
-If large hadron collider (LHC) indeed finds signatures of SUSY, it is then extremely appealing to consider the embedding of seesaw mechanism into the supersymmetric framework the so-called SUSY seesaw models.
-These models perhaps lead to the possibility of having the lepton flavor violation in Z boson, Higgs, tau and muon decays \cite{Abada2011}.
+They are grand unified, two Higgs boson doublets, supersymmetric and left-right symmetry models.
+The predicted BRs in these various extensions of the SM could potentially be detected by the current or future experiments \cite{Sun_2023}.
+The supersymmetry (SUSY) is a well-motivated solution to the hierarchy problem and the non-baryonic dark matter (DM) problem of the universe.
+If large hadron collider (LHC) indeed finds signatures of SUSY, then it is extremely appealing to consider the embedding of seesaw mechanism into the supersymmetric framework (SUSY seesaw models).
+These models perhaps lead to the possibility of having the lepton flavor violation in $Z$ boson, Higgs boson, tau and muon decays \cite{Abada2011}.

-Based on the fact that the SM predictions for the LFV of Z boson decays ($Z\rightarrow \tau \mu $, $Z\rightarrow \tau e$ and $Z\rightarrow \mu e$) are suppressed by the neutrino masses.
-This makes them undetectable by the current experiments at the LHC (ATLAS and CMS).
-By considering the neutrino masses, the SM predictions for the branching ratios of these decays are estimated to be between ${10}^{-50}$ and ${10}^{-40}$.
-Therefore, any experimental detection of the Z boson LFV decays would indicate the presence of new physics \cite{altmannshofer2022}.
-According to the recent results of the ATLAS experiment \cite{PhysRevLett.127.271801,PhysRevD.108.032015} and to the expected sensitivity of the future colliders (FCC-ee/CEPC) \cite{Hundi2022, Calibbi2021}, the experimental upper limits of BRs of the Z boson decay channels ($Z\rightarrow \tau e, Z\rightarrow \tau \mu$ and $Z\rightarrow \mu e$) are shown in table \ref{experimental_BR}.
+Based on the fact that the SM predictions for the $Z$ boson LFV decays ($Z\rightarrow \tau \mu $, $Z\rightarrow \tau e$ and $Z\rightarrow \mu e$) are suppressed by the neutrino mass.
+This makes them undetectable by the current experiments at the LHC.
+By considering the neutrino mass, the SM predictions for the BRs of these decays are estimated to be between ${10}^{-50}$ and ${10}^{-40}$ \cite{altmannshofer2022}.
+According to the recent results of the ATLAS experiment at the LHC \cite{PhysRevLett.127.271801,PhysRevD.108.032015} and to the expected sensitivity of the future colliders (FCC-ee/CEPC) \cite{Hundi2022, Calibbi2021}, the BRs experimental upper bounds of the $Z$ boson decay channels ($Z\rightarrow \tau e, Z\rightarrow \tau \mu$ and $Z\rightarrow \mu e$) are shown in table \ref{experimental_BR}.

-We focus in this study on the Z boson decays into two different charged lepton flavors $Z\rightarrow l_i l_j$ where $l_i, l_j = e, \mu$ and $\tau$.
-Thus, the work is implemented in the framework of the constrained scenario of the minimal supersymmetric standard model (CMSSM), which is extended by the type-III seesaw model (adding a supersymmetric fermionic triplet field).